FummiTaksi/dog-application/terraform/README.md

 Ensure that Secret Manager API is enabled, and all secrets are in place.

+Make sure that the backend image is stored in Artifact Registry ( More info in root `README`)

 Plan changes, make sure they look OK, then apply
 ```
 terraform plan